Sulaiman Abu Ghaith

-Sulaiman Abu Ghaith (سليمان جاسم سليمان علي أبو غيث; born 14 December 1965) is a Kuwaiti regarded as one of al-Qaeda's spokesmen.
+Sulaiman Jassem Sulaiman Ali Abu Ghaith (سليمان جاسم سليمان علي أبو غيث; born 14 December 1965) is a Kuwaiti regarded as one of al-Qaeda's spokesmen.
 He is married to one of Osama bin Laden's daughters.
 In 2013, Gaith was arrested in Jordan and extradited to the United States.
-In 2014, he was convicted in a U.S. federal court in New York for "conspiring to kill Americans and providing material support to terrorists" and sentenced to life imprisonment He is serving his sentence at the federal ADX Florence prison in Colorado.
+In 2014, he was convicted in a U.S. federal court in New York for "conspiring to kill Americans and providing material support to terrorists" and sentenced to life imprisonment.
+He is serving his sentence at the federal ADX Florence prison in Colorado.

 Activities during the 1991 Gulf War

-Abu Ghaith who grew up with the Muslim Brotherhood, first gained attention during the 1990–1991 Iraqi invasion and occupation of Kuwait.
+Abu Ghaith, who grew up with the Muslim Brotherhood, first gained attention during the 1990–1991 Iraqi invasion and occupation of Kuwait.
 His sermons denouncing the occupation and Iraqi President Saddam Hussein gained him some degree of popularity amongst the Kuwaiti people.
 In 1992, he went to Bosnia and Herzegovina for nearly a month to do some "relief services" there.
 He later joined Muslim guerillas in the Bosnian War in summer 1994.
-The Kuwaiti government subsequently removed him from the mosque and banned him from giving sermons, as he used to stridently criticize the Kuwaiti government and other Arab governments, then he became a high school teacher of religion.
+The Kuwaiti government subsequently removed him from the mosque and banned him from giving sermons, as he used to criticize the Kuwaiti government and other Arab governments stridently, then he became a high school teacher of religion.